Speaking Your Truth Without Blame or JudgmentBy Dr. Margaret Paul

 "I think I'm not caring enough about how I feel.
 I'm immediately aware when I don't like something, but somehow I seem to discount my feelings until I'm irritated."

 Madison decided to stop discounting her feelings and to practice speaking her truth immediately.
 She found that when she spoke her truth right away, she could do it without blame or judgment.
 Things between her and Andrew dramatically improved.
 Madison was surprised to discover that she had been being just as critical as Andrew.
-Once she started to speak up for herself from her loving Adult self rather than from her ego wounded self, her depression went away.
+Once she started to speak up for herself from her loving adult rather than from her ego wounded self, her depression went away.

 Send this article to a friend Print this article Bookmarked 11 time(s)